Jazz Power Community

 Home / Jazz Power Community

-Jazz Power Community programs engage, inspire and empower diverse communities through performance and education in jazz music, dance and theatre.
+Jazz Power Community Concerts engage, inspire and empower diverse communities through intergenerational performances of jazz music, dance and theatre.

-Community Concerts, present intergenerational concerts around the New York City metropolitan area in collaboration with Jazz at Lincoln Center, New York City Parks, Columbia University, National Jazz Museum in Harlem, WBGO Kids Jazz Series and Bank Street School for Children.
+Community Concerts, present intergenerational concerts around the New York City metropolitan area in collaboration with the New York City Department of Transportation, Cloth, the United Palace, Teatro Latea, and New York City Parks.

-Jazz Power Seniors offers music and dance training as well as performance opportunities to seniors.
-Locations include Marble Hill Community Center in the Bronx and Lincoln Square Community Center in Manhattan with support from New York City Council’s SU CASA grants.
+Jazz Power Seniors offers jazz concerts for seniors as well as music and dance training, and performance opportunities for seniors.
+Past locations have included Riverstone Senior Center in Washington Heights, Marble Hill Community Center in the Bronx and Lincoln Square Community Center in Manhattan with support from New York City Council’s SU CASA grants.

 • Catherine Russell and Evan Christopher perform at Jazz Power Jam at National Jazz Museum in Harlem.